Massapeag Side Rd. (Rt. 433) over Shantok Brook, Fort Shantok SP, Montville, Connecticut. County/parish: New London.

 1 contributing structure.

-Bridge No. 1860, also known as the Samson Occom Bridge, is a fieldstone arch bridge in Montville, Connecticut, United States.
-Constructed by the Connecticut State Highway Department in 1936 as a Works Progress Administration project, it is located on Mohegan tribal land in an area that was once a part of Fort Shantok State Park.
+Bridge No. 1860, also known as the Samson Occom Bridge, is a fieldstone arch bridge in Montville, Connecticut.
+It was constructed by the Connecticut State Highway Department in 1936 as a Works Progress Administration project, and is located on Mohegan tribal land in an area that was once a part of Fort Shantok State Park.
 The bridge carries traffic from Massapeag Side Road (Special Service Road 433) over the Shantok Brook, a tributary of the Thames River.
-Spanning 12 feet (3.7 m) across the brook, the bridge's arch rises about 6 feet (1.8 m) above the water.
-According to a 2011 Connecticut Department of Transportation report, it carries 1,100 vehicles per day.
+It spans 12 feet (3.7 m) across the brook, and its arch rises about 6 feet (1.8 m) above the water.
+It carries 1,100 vehicles per day according to a 2011 Connecticut Department of Transportation report.
 Samson Occom Bridge was listed on the National Register of Historic Places in 1993.

 (read more...)National Park Service documentation: https://catalog.archives.gov/id/132353520